Iceland Circumnavigation

 Operator's Itinerary

-Arrive in Reykjavík, the world’s northernmost capital, which lies just below the Arctic Circle.
-Transfer from the airport to the city and spend the day exploring at your own pace.
+Land in the world’s northernmost capital, set just below the Arctic Circle.
+Transfer from the airport to the city and spend the day discovering its charming streets, colourful houses and vibrant food scene at your own pace.

 Day 2: Westfjords